Over 1,000 locked up in child marriages in Nkwanta North

 Advertisement

+A 2023 Ghana Statistical Service (GSS) report revealed that out of 3,728 recorded cases of child marriages (12 to 17 years) across the eight districts in the region, a third of the cases (1,014) of them were from the Nkwanta North District.

-The report indicated that out of the 1,014 children who were involved in early marriage, 43 per cent were boys while 57 per cent were girls.
-The report further showed that the Nkwanta-North District had the highest incidence of child marriages, accounting for 27.3 per cent of the 3,728 cases across the eight municipal and district assemblies in the region while the Guan District had the lowest cases (79 cases, representing 2.1 per cent).
+This represents 27.3 per cent of the total child marriage cases in the region while the Guan District had the lowest cases (79 cases, representing 2.1 per cent).
+The report further showed that out of the 1,014 children who were involved in early marriage, 43 per cent were boys while 57 per cent were girls.

-The Head of the Gender Department at the Oti Regional Coordinating Council (ORCC), Esther Hammond, explained to the Daily Graphic that while some of the child marriages involved adult men and under-aged girls, there were other cases where boys were either married to girls or in cohabitation.
+The Head of the Gender Department at the Oti Regional Coordinating Council (ORCC), Esther Hammond, explained to The Mirror that while some of the child marriages involved adult men and under-aged girls, there were other cases where boys were either married to girls or in cohabitation.

+She described the spate of early marriages in the Nkwanta North District and the region as worrying because it was detrimental to the overall development of the children.

 “The situation is so serious because it has deprived girls of the right to education.
 Although the government has a policy on re-entry that allows girls to get back to school after childbirth, it affects them mentally, and some of them drop out of school again,” she said.